Search This Blog

 Stiffening Rib

 The wafer board was marked and distracting.
-I ran in through my drum sander a few times, then painted both sides before assembling the stand.
+I ran it through my drum sander a few times, then painted both sides before assembling the stand.
 The paint is a dark red latex left over from a previous project.
 The pine legs were shaped to compliment the top and bottom.
+A bit of detail continuity.
 They have a spar varnish finish on them for some protection from the environment.
 They compliment the red of the top and bottom.

 A simple design.